cgtrout/MSFS-PyScriptManager/Docs/Printer_Troubleshooting_Guide.md

 If the port is configured correctly, then the "virtual_pos_printer" script should run correctly.

-As a final step ensure that the printer "VirtualTextPrinter" is set as the printer in the "ACAS PRINTER" section of the Fenix EFB settings.
+As a final step ensure that the printer "VirtualTextPrinter" is set as the printer in the "ACARS PRINTER" section of the Fenix EFB settings.